Online Forms: Editing and Assigning

-TherapyAppointment users now have access to create 'patient facing' custom forms, which allow electronic signatures (e-sign), giving you the ability to have a truly paperless client intake process!
+TherapyAppointment users now have access to create 'client facing' online forms, which allow electronic signatures (e-sign) among other things, giving you the ability to have a truly paperless client intake process!

 - Practice Settings

 - Then select the Online Forms top tab: